UniMath/agda-unimath/src/foundation/strictly-involutive-identity-types.lagda.md

     ( inv (assoc (inv q) p (inv q' ∙ p')))
 ```

-### The groupoidal laws for the judgmentally involutive identity types
+### The groupoidal laws for the strictly involutive identity types

 The general proof-strategy is to induct on the necessary identifications to make
 the left endpoints judgmentally equal, and then proceed by reasoning with the
 groupoid-laws of the underlying identity types.

-#### The groupoidal laws for the judgmentally left unital concatenation operation
+#### The groupoidal laws for the strictly left unital concatenation operation

 ```agda
 module _